ujjalsaha/FacultySearchEngine/README.md

 ## Using the ExpertSearch v2.0 Webapp
 - - - -
-:warning: The team put all emphasis on the NLP portion and concepts for faculty search.
-The webapp is is platform to display the outcomes of the implementation.
+:warning: The team put all emphasis on the NLP, text retrieval, text mining techniques and concepts for faculty search.
+The webapp is is platform to display the outcomes of the implementation was team worked on putting everything together for demostration purposes.
-Making the webapp perfect in terms of end-to-end best user experience was not part of the goal for this project.
+However, making the webapp perfect in terms of end-to-end best user experience was not part of the goal for this project.
 The webapp still has got many improvement areas in terms of UX, UI display, communication, request response, completeness which could be a separate project by itself.
+While developing the ExpertSearch v2.0 we considered to develop the prototype and opportunity to build on top of this.
 - - - -
 #### Using Search Feature
 1. Launch the app in your Chrome browser using the URL: